dcernach/hl2mt-next/README.rst

 So by default when hl2mt creates tokens it doesn't include this detailed data.
 Instead it creates simple lists on the token of feats, spells and so on, unless you turn on master indexing.

+** Maptool Table indexing **

-If you turn on master indexing hl2mt will build a master index table of all your parsed creature's feats, spells, specials and so on and when it finishes it'll save all of that data into a `Maptool table <http://www.youtube.com/watch?v=Lqfi0-5CEF4>`_ file(in the token directory) which you'll then need to import into Maptool whenever you run hl2mt.
+If you turn on table indexing hl2mt will build a master index table of all your parsed creature's feats, spells, specials and so on and when it finishes it'll save all of that data into a `Maptool table <http://www.youtube.com/watch?v=Lqfi0-5CEF4>`_ file(in the token directory) which you'll then need to import into Maptool whenever you run hl2mt.